-Proposed 2024 Unified Greater Madison MPO (Metropolitan Planning Organization) Budget
+Proposed 2025 Unified Greater Madison MPO (Metropolitan Planning Organization) Budget

-A summary table of the proposed 2024 Greater Madison Metropolitan Planning Organization (MPO) budget is located on page 31.
+A summary table of the proposed 2025 Greater Madison Metropolitan Planning Organization (MPO) budget is located on page 20.
 This table summarizes costs and anticipated funding sources for each of the previously discussed work elements.

-For planning staff costs shown, a uniform cost per person-month of \$12,884 was used which reflects direct costs plus indirect costs.
+For planning staff costs shown, a uniform cost per person-month of \$12,735 was used which reflects direct costs plus indirect costs.
 Direct costs per person-month are the average salary and fringe benefits of the MPO and MPO planning support personnel.
 Indirect costs include all administrative support staff costs and other costs incurred (e.g., office rent, computer hardware and software, copying, printing, travel/training, etc.) in support of the direct time spent, and is added as a percent of direct costs.
 It does not include non-staff direct costs for the purchase of the StreetLight data/analytics platform subscription and consulting services.
 This is reviewed at the end of 2024, and adjustments will be made in billings as needed.
 The employee benefits are included in the direct and indirect rates.
 These provisional rates are approved by the Wisconsin Department of Transportation.

-The MPO staff currently consists of eight (8) persons: a Director/Planning Manager; five other Transportation Planners (one of whom is primarily responsible for managing the MPO's TDM Program); a GIS Specialist; and a part-time Administrative Clerk.
-The MPO anticipates hiring a ninth person, a Communications and Outreach Specialist by the end of 2023.
+The MPO staff currently consists of eight (8) people: a Director/Planning Manager; four other Transportation Planners (one of whom is primarily responsible for managing the MPO's TDM Program); a GIS Specialist; a Marketing and Communications Specialist, and a part-time Administrative Clerk.
+The MPO is currently in the process of hiring one more Transportation Planner.
 All MPO positions are full-time except for the Administrative Clerk.

+All MPO staff, with the exception of the Marketing and Communications Specialist, work 100% on MPO planning activities.
+The MPO's Marketing and Communications Specialist splits their time with the Capital Area Regional Planning Commission.

-All MPO staff work 100% on MPO planning activities.
-A small percentage (10%) of the time of the City of Madison Planning Division Director, the Planning Division's Program Assistant (5%), and a Finance staff person (7%) are billed to MPO planning activities and included as part of indirect costs along with the MPO's Administrative Clerk (See the detailed Cost Allocation Plan on page 33).
+A small percentage (10%) of the time of the City of Madison Planning Division Director, the Planning Division's Program Assistant (5%), and a Finance staff person (7%) are billed to MPO planning activities and included as part of indirect costs along with the MPO's Administrative Clerk (See the detailed Cost Allocation Plan on page 22).